 This section provides step-by-step instructions how to access and test a NetFPGA design.
-To this end, we will be using the P4 Simple SUME Switch design studied in class, combined with the calculator application.
+To this end, we will be using the P4 SimpleSumeSwitch architecture studied in class, combined with the calculator application.

 6.1 Accessing and programming the board